BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Djerba if I want sunshine without the peak summer crowds?
+When is the absolute best time to visit Djerba if I want perfect beach weather without the peak summer crowds?

-For that sweet spot of warm, sunny weather and fewer people, aim for late April to early June or September to October.
-The sea is wonderfully warm for swimming, and you can explore the island's charming villages and beaches at a much more relaxed pace than during July and August.
-Plus, the prices for accommodation tend to be a bit more reasonable during these shoulder seasons.
+For that sweet spot of warm sunshine and fewer people, aim for late April to early June or September to October.
+The sea is wonderfully warm for swimming, the sun is strong but not scorching, and you'll find a much more relaxed atmosphere than in July and August.
+Plus, the island is lush and beautiful during these shoulder seasons.

-Is it easy to get around Djerba without a car?
+How easy is it to get around Djerba without a car?

 Are there any unique Djerban crafts or souvenirs I should look out for?